nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Edit

-The `edit` command allows the user to change the details of each show that they are waatching after they have added the show.
+The `edit` command allows the user to change the details of each show that they are watching after they have added the show.
 It is self-contained, including its own parser and methods which allows the user to change any parameter they wish, after the user enters `done`, `edit` replaces the old entry with the updated one.

+Given below is an example of usage scenario of how the edit command behaves at each step

+**Step 1**

+* The user types in `edit friends` , assuming that friends has been added by the user beforehand.

+**[NOTE]**

+Customised NullPointerException will be thrown when show entered by user is not found in the show list

+**Step 2**

+The processCommand method is then called.
+The system will prompt the user to edit the name,season,episodes and duration (of an episode) respectively.

+**Step 3**

+Shikai can help here HAHAH

 ### Rating Command